FelixR13/FileManagement/README.md

 # Filemanagement

 A little programm to sort documents by there senders (via Keywords).
-Searches for the first Date formated in dd.mm.yyyy.
+The first date formated in dd.mm.yyyy is used to name the file and for the excel-table.
-Creates a excel dokument with folowing data:
+Creates a excel dokument with following data:

 | date       | name              | text            | directory    |
 | ---------- | ----------------- | --------------- | ------------ |